Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Conclusions and outlook

 We also calculated dynamical correlators in thermal states.
 The shape of the correlators depends strongly on the temperature because of the interplay of the effective velocity and the densities of occupied states.
 More interestingly, the support of the charge-charge correlators clearly differs from that of the energy-energy correlators.
 This is related to a novel effect discussed elsewhere \cite{inpreparation}.

 In addition to the results presented here, the sine--Gordon GHD system completed by the TBA system and the associated dressing equations opens the way to study the sine--Gordon model's hydrodynamics at generic coupling values, which offers many potential applications.
-Beyond the partitioning protocol studied here, more general inhomogeneous setups are expected to lead to further predictions relevant to condensed matter and cold atom experiments.
-It is especially interesting in view of the studies of generalised hydrodynamics in atom chip experiments \cite{2019PhRvL.122i0601S,2023arXiv231004493B}, given the realisation of the sine--Gordon model in this setting \cite{2017Natur.545..323S}.
-Phase imprinting and the ability to design arbitrary space-dependent optical potentials in coupled atomic condensates allows for the study of controlled non-equilibrium situations \cite{2018PhRvL.120q3601P, 2019OExpr..2733474T}.
-Fluctuations, full counting statistics, and dynamical correlations of vertex operators can be studied further via the ballistic fluctuation theory \cite{Doyon2019b,Myers2020,DelVecchio2023}.
-Finally, it would be exciting to analyse the diffusive corrections to the ballistic behaviour and the possibility of superdiffusion \cite{Bulchandani2021}, which we plan to address in a forthcoming publication.
+Beyond the partitioning protocol studied here, more general inhomogeneous setups are expected to lead to further results relevant to condensed matter and cold atom experiments.
+In particular, the sine--Gordon model is realised in atom chip experiments \cite{2017Natur.545..323S} in which generalised hydrodynamics can be investigated \cite{2019PhRvL.122i0601S,2023arXiv231004493B} due to the ability of phase imprinting and of designing arbitrary inhomogeneous optical potentials \cite{2018PhRvL.120q3601P, 2019OExpr..2733474T}.
+Using ballistic fluctuation theory \cite{Doyon2019b,Myers2020,DelVecchio2023}, GHD can also access fluctuations and full distribution functions of conserved charges and currents.
+Additionally, dynamical correlation functions of vertex operators can also be computed.
+Studying diffusive corrections to the ballistic behaviour and the possibility of superdiffusive transport \cite{Bulchandani2021,2021PhRvX..11c1023I} also provide promising avenues of further research, which we plan to address in the near future.